 Which is exactly what Venezuela’s military did.
 Cool.

 Mexico militarized its law enforcement then sent its military into Mexico to fight of violent drug cartels… and still lost.
 The country was divided into five security zones and then invaded by the armed forces.
-Then they become just as corrupt and criminal as the local law enforcement they replaced.
+Then they became just as corrupt and criminal as the local law enforcement they replaced.

 To make matters worse, when the army takes out any kind of cartel leadership, it creates a power vacuum and then a war among the cartels.
-The strategy of removing high-level kingpins has resulted in a 60-percent increase in violence that the Mexican military can’t control, despite fully occupying its own country.
+The strategy of removing high-level kingpins has resulted in a 60 percent increase in violence that the Mexican military can’t control, despite fully occupying its own country.
 They’ve been at this since 2006 and it’s taken a heavy toll on the Mexican military and Mexican people.
 In the last few years, Mexico quietly became the second deadliest conflict, surpassed only by Syria.